alishavirani0317/Projects/README.md

 # Alisha Virani — Software Projects Portfolio

 Welcome!
 This repository showcases a variety of software engineering and computer science projects I've developed throughout my time as a CS student at the University of Illinois Urbana-Champaign.
-My work spans full-stack development, algorithmic programming, and data structures — often applying both frontend and backend technologies.
+My projects span full-stack development, algorithmic programming, and data structures, mostly using both frontend and backend technologies.

 This repo is designed to give prospective employers, collaborators, and fellow developers a quick look into the scope and quality of my work.
 Please explore the folders below to see live projects, source code, and documentation.